Skip to product information

 -

-It is such a delight to share coffee from the Caballeros, especially when it comes to such a micro-lot as this beautiful naturally processed Java.
+It is such a delight to share coffee from the Caballeros, especially when it comes to such a micro-lot as this washed Marcellesa.
+This is the first harvest of this lot, and Swerl has full exclusivity to this lot.

 Marysabel and Moises are very focused on sustainable practices in farming and milling.
 They have been extremely successful producing quality coffees and have contributed to the improving reputation of Honduran quality coffees.